Vladivostok Air: Fleet

-The Vladivostok Air fleet consists of the following aircraft:
+The Vladivostok Air fleet consisted of the following aircraft:

 The airline took delivery of its first A320 in November 2006 under a lease agreement with the ILFC.
 Since the arrival of the first A320, six more have arrived, with the latest delivered in August 2010.

 On 6 January 2009, ILFC announced the airline's lease of three used Airbus A330-300 aircraft.
 The first aircraft was delivered in May 2009, after coming off lease from Aer Lingus.
 The lease term was for 7 years.
 The aircraft entered service on 9 June 2009, flying between Vladivostok and Moscow.
 The A330 seated 327 people and was mainly used to fly between Vladivostok/Khabarovsk and Moscow.
 The second A330 was delivered in October 2009, while the third arrived in March 2010.

 With an influx of more modern aircraft, like the A320 and Tu-204, Vladivostok Air shifted all remaining Tu-154 aircraft into its reserve and charter fleet.

 During MAKS Airshow 2009, Vladivostok Air signed a precontractual agreement to buy four Antonov An-148, with options for two more.
 These regional jets' capacity was 68–85 passengers and they replaced the four aging Yak-40 aircraft.
 The aircraft were expected to be delivered between 2012 and 2014.

 The average age of Vladivostok Air's A320s was 13.4 years, while the A330s' was 15.4 years as of May 2010.